shengyuan-lu/ZotMeal-iOS/README.md

 # ZotMeal
-A menu app for UC Irvine dining halls. (iOS App)
+The only revolutionary menu app for UC Irvine dining halls.

 ZotMeal will be on Apple App Store around Jan.
 3, 2022